icopy-site/awesome-cn/docs/awesome/awesome-swift.md

 [back to top](#readme)

 * [SecurePropertyStorage](https://github.com/alexruperez/SecurePropertyStorage) - Helps you define secure storages for your properties using Swift property wrappers.
+* [TouchBridge](https://github.com/HMAKT99/UnTouchID) - Use your phone's fingerprint to authenticate on any Mac.

 #### Cryptography
 *Deal with cryptography method easily* [back to top](#readme)